 Dr. Alexander testified that this chart showed that there was approximately a \$1,700 per pupil difference in what each child received which could be translated in \$1,700 less units of education.
-When this difference was extrapolated out over a classroom of 25 students, this represented a difference of approximately \$42,500 less in spending per classroom between rich
+When this difference was extrapolated out over a classroom of 25 students, this represented a difference of approximately \$42,500 less in spending per classroom between rich and poor districts.
+He testified that there was no educational or school finance policy to justify this disparity.

 From the disparity on what was spent on regular instructional costs between school districts, Dr. Alexander testified that this was tantamount to students in the poor districts not receiving a "thorough and efficient" education because money was the best way to measure the quality of education received by a student.
-He reasoned that money is used in all endeavors, including education, to purchase either in quantity or quality, goods or services.
+He reasoned that money is used in all endeavors, including education, to purchase [50] either in quantity or quality, goods or services.
 When comparing spending in all 501 school districts in Pennsylvania, Dr. Alexander testified that statistically all school districts are presumed to be equally efficient or inefficient in their spending.
 As a result, one dollar spent on education can be considered equal to one unit of education.
 Because Pennsylvania's educational funding scheme resulted in some students having substantially more funds being spent on their education than other students, they were not receiving the same "quality" of education as those students and were being deprived of a thorough and efficient education.
 Moreover, he testified that there was no legitimate reason that students in those districts should have less spent on them and receive an education unequal to that received by students who happen to reside in rich districts.

-In response, the Commonwealth notes that PARSS' expert witnesses exaggerate the degree of disparity because they compare the top-and bottom five percent of school districts in spending.
-It contends that even though there are disparities between school districts, those disparities, upon further analysis and taking into consideration all school districts, are not as significant as they first seem.
+In response, the Commonwealth notes that PARSS' expert witnesses exaggerate the degree of disparity because they compare the top and bottom five percent of school districts in spending.
+It contends that even though there are disparities between school districts, those disparities, upon further analysis and taking into consideration [51] all school districts, are not as significant as they first seem.